misotanni/misotanni.github.io/fjs/en/crash.md

 > ### The FJS Master Algorithm
 >
-> 1. Input the desired prime interval, of a prime greater than 3, in octave-reduced form.
+> 1. Input the desired prime interval in octave-reduced form.
 > 2. Let k = 0.
 > 3. Consider the interval of k fifths, in octave-reduced form.
 > 4. Is the difference between this interval and the target prime interval less than the radius of tolerance?